 Android is one of the most popular operating systems for modern devices.
 Smartphones, tablets, e-books, game consoles, netbooks, televisions are working on its basis.
 There are also wearable devices — gadgets such as Android Wear-based watches, step trackers, fitness bracelets, and glasses.
 However, Android mobile app development is a complicated and time-consuming task.
 That is why companies choose first to construct patterns to ease their work.

-are adapted to solve the most common problems, the main purpose of which is to describe the interaction of objects in an application.
+Design patterns are adapted to solve the most common problems, the main purpose of which is to describe the interaction of objects in an application.
 A pattern is not a complete design and cannot be directly converted to code.
 This is just an auxiliary framework for the task, which can significantly simplify the creation of an app.

 Most developers today use an object-oriented approach to programming when working on large projects, or at least are familiar with its basic concept.
 It is difficult, and sometimes even impossible, to begin serious work from scratch, without using patterns in the code, or at least in the design.
 In this regard, programmers need to highlight key points for themselves from each project.
 Abstracting from any specific tasks, they build a mobile app framework for future developments.